schmiedc/SynActJ/index.md

 ## Methods overview

 **1. Detection & Segmentation**
-- Average projections are performed before and after the specified stimulation frame
+- Maximum intensity projections are performed before and after the specified stimulation frame
 - The projection after the stimulation is divided by the projection before the stimulation
 - A Laplacian of Gaussian is performed to enhance Blob-like structures and a maximum detection is performed
 - An intensity threshold is used to segment the blob area